afreen-kh/ADNeuroNet/README.md

 - Maximum test accuracy: **93.42%**
 - Stable performance across k=5 and k=10 cross-validation
 - Robust generalization across cohorts

 For full experimental details, refer to Tables 5–7 in the paper.

-For full experimental details, refer to Tables 5–7 in the paper.